-3. When you have completed configuring the workflow job template, select Save.
+3. When you have completed configuring the workflow template, select Save.

-Saving the template does not exit the Workflow Job Template page but remains on the Workflow Job Template Details view for further editing, if necessary.
-The Details tab of a saved template allows you to review, edit, and add permissions, notifications, surveys, or build a workflow job template using an editor.
+Saving the template exits the Workflow Template page and the Workflow Visualizer opens to allow you to build a workflow.
+See the Workflow Visualizer section for further instructions.
+Otherwise, you may close the Workflow Visualizer to return to the Details tab of the newly saved template in order to review, edit, add permissions, notifications, schedules, and surveys, or view completed jobs and build a workflow template at a later time.